 When early stopping occurs across all variants, it typically happens at approximately 45--56\% of the planned sample size or event count.

-These results should be interpreted carefully.
-From a clinical trial perspective, it is uncertain whether these methods can replace traditional frequentist or Bayesian paradigms, but they may provide a continuous monitoring option that requires no alpha spending and no prespecified interim analysis schedule.
-If the e-process crosses its threshold, one could consider stopping the trial.
-If it does not cross, the trial may proceed to its planned conclusion and primary analysis.
+These results should be interpreted as evidence for a monitoring role rather than as a replacement for the planned primary analysis.
+If the e-process crosses its threshold, the protocol may trigger stopping or DSMB review.
+If it does not cross, the trial proceeds to its planned conclusion and primary analysis.